wallabyjs/console-ninja/README.md

 - `Clear all output` from Console Ninja, including inline output (double `Esc`);
 - `Toggle auto-clearing of the output on any file change`.
 If auto-clearing is set to `off`, log entries recorded prior to the latest file change are dimmed, and the file links hover icon is changed to indicate that the displayed position may have changed since the entry was recorded.
 - `Toggle auto-scrolling to the last log entry` when new log entries are added.
-If the output is manually scrolled up so that the last entry row is not visible, the auto-scrolling is paused until the output is manually scrolled to make the last entry row visible.
+If the output is manually scrolled up so that the last entry row is not visible, then auto-scrolling is paused until the output is manually scrolled to make the last entry row visible.

 The log viewer supports search using the `Ctrl/Cmd + F` keyboard shortcut.

-The log viewer can be displayed in two modes, either `Beside File` and `In View`, there a setting to select the mode.
+The log viewer can be displayed in two modes, either `Beside File` and `In View`, there is a setting to configure the mode.

 ![status](https://console-ninja.com/images/docs-view.gif)

 In the `Beside File` mode (default, and recommended), the viewer is displayed in a new separate editor group to the left from your current editor.
 In this case the view behaves like other opened editor tabs, i.e. it is visible in the `Opened Editors` in VS Code file explorer view.

 In the `In View` mode, the viewer is displayed as VS Code side view.
 The view can also be moved to be another VS Code panel.
-An idea position of the viewer is to the right of the VS Code `Output` view.
+The recommended position for the viewer is to the right of the VS Code `Output` view in the bottom pane of your editor.

 ## Troubleshooting